SirBrian1234/gps_tracker/README.md

 - to send the proper email notifications for the above
 - to provide daemon services for the above

-The repository's source code is used for the " " project which may be viewed from my blog from here:
+The repository's source code is used for the gps_tracker project which may be viewed in detail from my blog from here:

 ## Installing